purplesyringa/blazingio/README.md

 - `precision` and `width` are not handled.

 It also goes without saying that you won't be able to use this library if you can't or aren't allowed to use external code.

-Finally, this library overrides SIGBUS handler in some cases (namely, if `stdin_eof` or `late_binding` are set in config), so if you rely on that signal, you'll need to patch blazingio.

 ## Other features